Unity-Billal-mesloub/image-spec/README.md

 ## Roadmap

-The [GitHub milestones](https://github.com/opencontainers/image-spec/milestones) lay out the path to the future improvements.
+The [GitHub milestones](https://github.com/Unity-Billal-mesloub/image-spec/milestones) lay out the path to the future improvements.

-## Contributing

-Development happens on GitHub for the spec.
-Issues are used for bugs and actionable items and longer discussions can happen on the [mailing list](#mailing-list).

-The specification and code is licensed under the Apache 2.0 license found in the `LICENSE` file of this repository.

 ### Discuss your design